 Water Problems in a South Delhi Slum - Challenges of Access, Usage and Awareness

-This is the second part of a seven-part series on the challenges and life hacks in experiencing and accessing government benefits and services.
+This is the second part of an eight-part series on the challenges and life hacks in experiencing and accessing government benefits and services.

 The problem of acute shortage of clean drinking water is old for the streets of Gola Kuan, Okhla Industrial Area.
 Supriya (name changed) who works as an Asha (Anganwadi) worker in the community of Gola Kuan has been a witness to this problem since the past five years.
 The Tanker which is supposed to supply water in that community (a facility which started since Aam Aadmi Party came to power) caters to the basic needs of only twenty families out of a hundred, she explained.
 “The quality of water is poor and cannot be used for drinking purpose as there are foreign particles in it and it tastes bitter.
 Also, the water received through the pipeline is contaminated.”